 Meghan’s dress was designed by British designer Claire Waight Keller.

 Ms. Waight Keller is the first female designer of French haute couture fashion house, Givenchy.

-(If you’d like to read more about Meghan’s wedding dress, veil and accessories, visit our other blog at MeghanStyle.org.)
+(If you’d like to read more about Meghan’s wedding dress, veil and accessories, see my article at meghanstyle.org.)

 Two of Kate’s children had very special roles in the ceremony.

 Princess Charlotte was a bridesmaid and Prince George was a page boy.

 The youngsters joined some of Harry and Meghan’s friends’ children and godchildren.
 If you’d like to learn more about who is who, you can read the press release on the Royal website.